mit-history/cfrp-hack/en/database.md

 ## Tables

 Below find a list of the most relevant tables in the CFRP database, with most of their relevant fields.
-Omitted are adminstrative tables, timestamp columns, and similar plumbing.
+Omitted are administrative tables, timestamp columns, and similar plumbing.

 ### Registers